 EPIDEMIOLOGY AND RISK FACTORS

 Except among infants and the elderly, UTI occurs far more commonly in females than in males.
 During the neonatal period, the incidence of UTI is slightly higher among males than among females because male infants more commonly have congenital urinary tract anomalies.
 After 50 years of age, obstruction from prostatic hypertrophy becomes common in men, and the incidence of UTI is almost as high among men as among women.
 Between 1 year and ~50 years of age, UTI and recurrent UTI are predominantly diseases of females.
-The prevalence of ASB ...
+The ...